Adding config maps to namespaces

-Many applications require configuration with files, environment variables and command line arguments.
+Many applications require configuration with files, environment variables, and command line arguments.
 It makes applications portable and easily manageable.
-It’s pretty easy to configure an application with this way.
-But it can become very hard to support tons of config files for different environments and hundreds of microservices.
+While this makes for easy configuration, it can become very hard to support tons of config files for different environments and hundreds of microservices.

-Kubernetes provides an elegant and very convenient way for application configuration.
-This way is by using configuration maps.
-You can find more details about config maps at https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/.
+Kubernetes provides an elegant and very convenient way for application configuration, using configuration maps.
+You can find more details about config maps at Kubernetes - Configure a Pod to Use a ConfigMap.

 View existing config maps